csc301-2024-s/13-Engineers-Without-Borders/README.md

 - Includes teaching information about the pros and cons of the Green Revolution
 - Includes simulation of being a farmer
     - Specifically a Punjabi farmer
-    - Start of season - Random weather quality, village events
+    - Start of season - Random weather quality, village events, irrigation (if you have a tubewell)
     - Harvest season - See how much wheat your family consumes, and how much wheat your farm produces
-    - Shop season - Buy seeds, fertilizer, oxen, and other technology to help your farm
+    - Shop season - Buy seeds, fertilizer, oxen, and other technology to help your farm, and plant them
-- Includes self assessment of what you learned after the simulation ​
+- Includes reflection questions of what you learned after the simulation ​
 ## Instructions
 Final project is an iOS/Android app, so you'll either need an emulator or a phone.
-We'll probably make a Windows build as well to make testing easier.
+We'll make a Windows build as well for convenience.

 As for the features described above, it's quite self-explanatory.
 When you start the app there will be a button to learn about the Green Revolution before starting the simulation.
 The simulation itself will have a tutorial, so just follow that and you'll be good.
 The self assessment comes after it (or it can also be skipped).